 A minimum of 39 hours of upper division coursework (3000-level or higher) is required for all Georgia Tech undergraduate degrees.
 The 39 hours of upper division coursework can fulfill any category of degree requirements, including free electives and "fall-through" courses.

 CURRICULUM MAP

 This map is designed to aid in tracking a student's progress toward degree each semester.

-Footnotes for the Curriculum map:
+Footnotes: